 Sunlight naturally suppresses sleep hormones and helps regulate the sleep cycle once it starts to get dark.
 Spend as much time outside as you can, especially in the first few days of your trip.
 This helps your circadian rhythms adjust to local time.

 You have to be mindful of your body’s needs when you’re away from home.
 Make a plan so that when you arrive you’re already prepared for jet lag and other sleep challenges.
-Sticking to the plan will create the foundation you need to fully experience and immerse yourself in your travels.
+Sticking to the plan will create the foundation you need to fully experience and immerse yourself in your travels and get better sleep patterns.